 The Parents Helping Parents website supports, educates, and inspires families and the community to build bright futures for youth and adults with special needs.
 Parents Helping Parents provide Professional Development in a variety of topics.
 Below is the link to their 2022 Fall Program Guide along with the link to the Transition to Adulthood.

-Welcome to the Special Education Department.
-As a single district Special Education Local Plan Area (SELPA), the Kern High School District is responsible for ensuring high quality special education programs and services at our 18 comprehensive high schools and numerous special education centers to promote the educational success of students with disabilities.
+As a single district Special Education Local Plan Area (SELPA), the Kern High School District is responsible for ensuring high quality special education programs and services at our 19 comprehensive high schools and numerous special education centers to promote the educational success of students with disabilities.
 We are committed to excellence and believe that all students can learn and become responsible members of our community.

 New Teacher Trainings: All first and second year teachers are provided with instruction related to Special Education and the Kern High School District.
-Topics include case management, writing IEPs, understanding assessments and their relationship to student needs, developing transition plans that will best serve our student population, behavior intervention, and TETRIS training which connects student behavior to mental health issues.
+Topics include case management, writing IEPs, understanding assessments and their relationship to student needs, developing transition plans that will best serve our student population and behavior intervention plans.

 Professional Assault Crisis Training (ProACT): Throughout the year, Special Education certificated and classified staff participate in Pro-ACT Training.
 The purpose of the training is to help staff critically assess a crisis situation and determine the safest response.